136MasterNR/Battles-of-Batch/README.md

 ### Use Commands for Devs
   - Go to the menu, and type `cmd`, then type `commands` to list all available dev cmds.
+    - **clear**: Clears the console window.
+    - **debug**: Enables manual debugging mode, it gives more information on some User Interfaces, and reverts some User Interfaces back to preDev versions.
+    - **import**: Import an ANSI text file.
+Use `.ans` as a file type.

 # Thanks you for choosing our projects! :shipit:
 ### Tons more infromation will be added to this readme, some time™.